 Guidelines for Initiating a Disbursement Voucher

-- Payment Reason Codes: Each DV document must have a specific payment reason code selected.
+Payment Reason Codes: Each DV document must have a specific payment reason code selected.
 These reason codes drive which types of payees, accounts, object codes, and sub-objects are allowed on the document.
 In order to select a Payment Reason Code, click on the Payee ID lookup icon on the Payment Information tab.
-Please refer to the Payment Reason Codes table for instructions on the appropriate use for each Payment Reason Code and what forms or supporting backup are required to be electronically attached to the DV document.
+Please refer to the Payment Reason Codes table for instructions on the appropriate use for each Payment Reason Code and what forms or supporting backup are required.
 If you are unable to find an appropriate reason code, contact Procurement & Contracting Services at 530-752-0370.
 Most likely, a Requisition and/or a Purchase Agreement document will need to be processed.

 - Initiator: Save or Submit

 - Fiscal Officer: Approve/Disapprove